The Last Tycoon: Plot summary

 The character of Monroe Stahr was based on Irving Thalberg.

 Set in the 1930s, The Last Tycoon traces the life of Hollywood studio manager Monroe Stahr, clearly based on Irving Thalberg (in charge of production at MGM), whom Fitzgerald had encountered several times.

 The novel begins with young Bennington College student Cecilia Brady (first-person narrator), the daughter of influential Hollywood producer Pat Brady, preparing to fly home from the East Coast to Los Angeles.
 At the airport, she is surprised to meet an old friend of her father, author Wylie White.
 White is accompanied by a failed producer introduced as Mr. Schwartz.
 Due to complications during the flight, they made a forced landing in Nashville, Tennessee.
 The threesome decides on a spontaneous trip to the historic estate of former President Andrew Jackson, but on arrival, the attraction is closed.
 Wylie then proceeds to flirt shamelessly with Cecilia while Mr. Schwartz is fast asleep.
 When Schwartz awakens, he informs them that he has changed his mind and will not travel to Los Angeles with them.
 He asks Wylie to deliver a message to a friend, which he gladly accepts.
 The next day, Wylie and Cecilia learn that Schwartz committed suicide right after they left Nashville.

 Cecilia realizes that the message Schwartz gave to Wylie was in fact for Monroe Stahr, her father's business partner.
-She has had a crush on Monroe for many years.
+She has had a crush on Stahr for many years.
 Cecilia arrives at her father's film studio to pick him up for a birthday party.
 Due to a minor earthquake, Cecilia, her father, and his companions all end up in Stahr's office.
 A water pipe bursts and floods the set.
 Stahr beholds two women desperately clinging to the head of a statue – finding one of them to be the spitting image of his late wife.
 The day after, Stahr asks his secretary to identify the girls for him.
 She presents him with a phone number which he immediately uses to arrange a meeting with one of the girls.
 Unfortunately, it is not the girl he wishes to see; she does not resemble his wife at all.
 Stahr gives her a ride home, where she insists that he come in and meet her friend (the young Irish-born Kathleen Moore).
 As soon as Moore opens the front door, Stahr recognizes her to be the woman he had seen the other night.